AshishJethva/FormIQ/README.md

    npm install
    ```

-   Create a `.env.local` file in the frontend directory:
+   Create a `.env` file in the frontend directory:

    ```env
    NODE_ENV=development